MichaelAJMitchell/Ecnetica/documentation/mcqs_structure.md

 ### options
 currently four options, including the correct option. the other options should, if possible, be common mistakes a student could make on the question.
 Examples of mistakes include sign/ calculation errors, mixing the question up with a similar concept, an option that looks similar but is not the same.
 The correct answer should be roughly evenly distributed across the indexes, it should not always be the first option.
 This can substitute parameters and render them for display.
 Any calculations than need to be done should be in calculated parameters, with that parameter called in the options to be substituted.
 Ensure the parameter name is in the options, not the contents of the parameters.
-Any signs must be outside the brakets.
+Any signs must be outside the brackets.
 The ${} must be included for every individual parameter separately. options should use latex formatting, with an extra backslash as the mcqs are stored in json. ```\\(option\\)``` should be the format, with each option wrapped in mathjax denominators on the outside.
 No extra one are needed within an individual option .
 Use ```\\text{}``` for any text in the options.

 Formatted as an array(list) with each option.
 ### correct index